Mhowitt/Warbler-Project/README.md

 When you're ready, address the following user stories:

+1. As a user, I want to see a custom 404 page when I try to go to an invalid URL.
 1. As a user, I want to see my name, location, bio, and my header image on my profile page.
 1. As a user, I want to be able to edit my name, location, bio, and my header image on my profile edit page.
 1. As a user, I want to see the last 100 warbles **only from the users that I am following, and myself** rather than warbles from _all_ users.